-‘A Question by Shelley‘ by Alfred Lord Tennyson is a fourteen line sonnet that follows the rhyme scheme of ABBAACCADDEDFFE.
+‘A Question by Shelley‘ by Alfred Lord Tennyson is a fourteen-line sonnet that follows the rhyme scheme of ABBAACCADDEDFFE.

 The poem follows the traditional pattern of a Petrarchan sonnet throughout the first set of four lines, but by the second it has diverged.
 Like most sonnets, there is a turn in the middle.
-In the case of this poem it is a turn from speaking about the questions of life to those who are trying to answer them.
+In the case of this poem, it is a turn from speaking about the questions of life to those who are trying to answer them.

-Summary of A Question by Shelley
+Explore A Question by Shelley

 The poem begins with the speaker referencing some of the last words that Percy Bysshe Shelley, one of the greatest Romantic poets, wrote before his death.
 These words, “Then what is life?” are the basis for the poem.
 Shelley never provided the speaker, presumably Tennyson himself, with an answer and he is deeply upset by this.

 Tennyson believes that Shelley might have has his question answered though because soon after these words were written Shelley died.

 In the next section of lines, Tennyson describes the fervor with which he and those like him discuss these questions of life.
 They want to know why there is sin in the world and what happens after death.
 He believes that Shelley has “left” them to “murmur” on these topics for the rest of time.

 A Question by Shelley concludes with the speaker describing two different types of people, those who care about these questions and those who don’t.
 He is happy to count himself among the latter, even though it is the harder path.